Public Records & Services in Scotland

 Frequently Asked Questions

 To register to vote in Scotland, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Franklin County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Scotland, contact the Franklin County Clerk's office for schedules and ballot information.
+For local county and state elections (Scotland is an unincorporated community in Franklin County and does not hold municipal elections), contact the Franklin County Clerk's office for schedules and ballot information.

 Property records for Scotland, Pennsylvania are maintained by the Franklin Board of Assessment Appeals's Office and the Franklin Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Franklin County, including parcels in Scotland.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Franklin Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Franklin County offices at the county courthouse.
 The Franklin County Treasurer handles property tax payments and tax sale information.